 Please send any news items to Mathieu.Rouault at uct.ac.za.
-This includes new job, graduations, new papers, newborns, news from overseas member or former members, SASAS history, new web sites, new projects, promotions, trip overseas, field trips, experiment: We will do a web newsletter every few months.
-Send pictures.
+This includes new job, graduations, new papers, newborns, news from overseas member or former members, SASAS history, new web sites, new projects, promotions, trip overseas, field trips, experiment: We will do a web newsletter every few months if we get enough news.

 Eulogy at SASAS Annual Conference 2018